iREDMe/christmas-house/README.md

 You are to be able to make cookies and milk for Santa to come around, while watching him.

 Unlike my other joke modules, there are NO PROMISES this time around.
-You will not have delays on functions; The only thing included is
+You will not have delays on functions; The only thing included is functions.

-> I am sandvich.
-> No.
-> Yes.

 __Events.__